The pinnacle set of a permutation: Recurrences, explicit formulas, and bounds for

+\begin{proof} Fix $d$ and $n>2d$.
+Let $S\subseteq [n]$ be an admissible pinnacle set with $|S|=d$.
 Let $A$ denote the set of permutations in $S_n$ with pinnacle set $M_d$, and let $B$ denote the set of permutations in $S_n$ with pinnacle set $S$.
 We will construct an injection from $A$ to $B$ as follows.